Pathogenesis, screening, and diagnosis of neonatal hypoglycemia

 Clinically significant neonatal hypoglycemia requiring intervention cannot be defined by a precise numerical blood glucose concentration because of the following:

 ●Normal low neonatal blood glucose levels − Low blood glucose concentrations normally occur in the first hours after birth and may persist for up to several days.
-Although most newborns remain asymptomatic despite very low blood glucose concentrations, some newborns become symptomatic at the same or even higher blood glucose concentrations than observed in asymptomatic infants.
+Although most newborns remain asymptomatic despite very low blood glucose concentrations, some newborns become symptomatic at the same or even higher blood glucose concentrations than are observed in asymptomatic infants.
 This variability in the clinical response in neonates to low blood glucose concentrations is due to a number of factors that include the infant's gestational age and postnatal age, the presence of other sources of energy (eg, lactate and ketone bodies), and circumstances that affect glucose metabolism and cerebral glucose uptake and utilization.

 ●Lack of outcome data − Ideally, clinically significant neonatal hypoglycemia would be defined as the blood glucose concentration at which intervention should be initiated to avoid significant morbidity, especially neurologic sequelae.
 However, this definition remains elusive because the blood glucose concentration and duration of hypoglycemia associated with poor neurodevelopmental outcome has not been established [1,2].